 Testimony of Love: The Taj Mahal

 Taj Mahal is a historical monument located in Agra, India.
-Considered as “Symbol of India” and great architectural jewel it is one of the serven Wonders of World and also UNESCO World Heritage site.
-The word Taj Mahal means “Crown of Palaces” and looking on its beauty, history and significance it justifies its meaning.
-Taj Mahal was built by Mughal empror Shah Jahan in memory of his beloved wife Mumtaz Mahal.
-The construction of building started in 1632 and took almost 20 years to complete with almost 20000 artisans and craftsmen worked together to complete this task.
+Considered as “Symbol of India” and great architectural jewel it is one of the Seven Wonders of World and also UNESCO World Heritage site.
+The word Taj Mahal means “Crown of Palaces” and looking on its beauty, history, and significance it justifies its meaning.
+Taj Mahal was built by Mughal emperor Shah Jahan in memory of his beloved wife Mumtaz Mahal.
+The construction of the building started in 1632 and took almost 20 years to complete with almost 20000 artisans and craftsmen worked together to complete this task.

-History and Reason for Construction: With Mughals invasion in India they brought some great architectural knowledge with them which was influenced by Persian and Arabic style.
-This can be reflected in many monuments build by them like Humayun Tomb at Delhi, Akbhars tomb, Red Fort etc. Almost all Mughal rulers constructed great building of that time, but during the reign of Shah Jhahan it reached at its peak and some best structures were constructed.
+History and Reason for Construction: Mughals in India brought some great architectural knowledge with them which was influenced by Persian and Arabic style.
+This can be seen in many monuments build by them like Humayun Tomb at Delhi, Akbar’s tomb, Red Fort etc. Almost all Mughal rulers constructed some great building of that time, but during the reign of Shah Jahan it reached its peak and some best structures were constructed.

-Arjumand Banu Begum was third wife of Shah Jhahan and the most beloved one among all his wives.
+Arjumand Banu Begum was the third wife of Shah Jahan and the most beloved one among all his wives.
 It was deep love and affection between them that emperor gave her the title of Mumtaz Mahal (Jewel of the Palace).
-But Mumtaz Mahal died while giving birth to fourteenth child at Burhanpur in Deccan region of India.
-At the time of her death Shah Jahan promised that he will build greatest mausoleum for her and no other building in world would be such beautiful.
+But Mumtaz Mahal died while giving birth to the fourteenth child at Burhanpur in Deccan region of India.
+At the time of her death, Shah Jahan promised that he will build the greatest mausoleum for her and no other building in the world would be such beautiful.